My Freshly Hatched Shell In The GD Loft

 - Sanding Block: As stated, I used a small piece of wood with a piece of rubber glued to it.
 It was big enough to get the job done with the delicacy and firmness required.
 But this method is no good on concave areas

 - A Piece of Copper or Rubber Pipe: I had an issue with some convex and concave areas.
-The sanding block being too flat for anything concave and not ideal for convex: the Stanley blade techniques could grab in awkward areas and a file is long and usually too flat to be of any use.
+The sanding block is too flat for anything concave and not ideal for convex: the Stanley blade techniques could grab in awkward areas and a file is long and usually too flat to be of any use.
 And in some cases, plain old handheld wet & dry was too fiddly.
 So I wrapped a piece of wet & dry around a 15 x 50 mm piece of pipe and used it like a spoke-shave.
 This provided a firm but flexible sanding edge which contoured to the body thus providing the control I required

 - Just plain old wet & Dry: Used during most methods and was very effective.
 Tacitly, this was very good as the flatting surface contoured with what needed doing.

 Untouched flash line and gel coat default shine

 (The white bits are sticky-tape glue stuck to the body)

 Work in Progress